You will be required to keep your gaze fixed at the blinking fixation green light straight ahead.

 Most patients will find that they are able to see clearly without the need

 to wear glasses or contact lenses after laser vision correction.
 But there is no absolute guarantee that you do not need to wear glasses after surgery.
 For those patients with high powers, sometimes residual power remains that may require glasses to be worn to achieve 6/6 or perfect vision.
-When glasses need to be worn after surgery, they will be of significantly reduced power and dependence.
+When glasses need to be worn after surgery, they will be of reduced power and dependence.

 Medisave cannot be used to claim for laser vision correction as the procedure falls under the category of a “cosmetic” operation.

 There are 2 general methods to for laser vision correction – standard LASIK and Advanced Surface Ablation (ASA) procedure such as TransPRK.
-They are both widely recognised procedures for correcting myopia.
+They are both procedures for correcting myopia.
 In selected cases, it can also be used to correct astigmatism and far-sightedness.

 LASIK is also known as the flap-and-zap method.
 During LASIK, a cut is made across the cornea such that a flap is created.
 The flap is then lifted, and laser correction will be applied to the underlying cornea tissue.
 After which, the flap is closed back without any form of stitches.

 TransPRK on the other hand, is an Advanced Surface Ablation procedure where no cut is made to the cornea.
 During surgery, the uppermost surface layer of cells – also known as the epithelium layer – is removed using laser.
 Laser correction is then applied to the underlying cornea.

 As the epithelium cells have regenerative properties, these cells will grow back on its own in 3-5 days.
 In this way, corneal tissue loss and nerve damage can be better preserved.